USS Cushing (DD-55): Design and construction

 Cushing was authorized in March 1913 as the fifth of six ships of the O'Brien class, which was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to the Fore River Shipbuilding Company of Quincy, Massachusetts, which laid down her keel on 23 September 1913.
 On 16 January 1915, Cushing was launched by sponsor Miss M. L. Cushing, daughter of the ship's namesake, William B. Cushing.
 The ship was the second ship named for Cushing, a U.S. Navy officer best known for sinking the Confederate ironclad warship Albemarle during the American Civil War.
 As built, the destroyer was 305 ft 3 in in length overall, 31 ft 1 in abeam, and drew 9 ft 6 in.
 The ship had a standard displacement of 1050 LT and displaced 1171 LT when fully loaded.

 Cushing had two Zoelly steam turbines that drove her two screw propellers, and an additional pair triple-expansion steam engines, each connected to one of the propeller shafts, for cruising purposes.
 Four oil-burning White-Forster boilers powered the engines, which could generate 17000 shp, moving the ship at up to 29 knots.
 Cushing reached a maximum speed of 30.59 kn during sea trials on 25 May 1916, with her engines running at 16621 hp.

 Cushing's main battery consisted of 4 × 4 in/50 caliber Mark 9 guns, with each gun weighing in excess of 6100 lbs.
 The guns fired 33 lbs armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yards.

 Cushing was also equipped with eight 21 in torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the O'Brien-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for Cushing or any of the other ships of the class.

 Early career

-USS Cushing was commissioned into the United States Navy on 21 August 1915 under the command of Lieutenant Commander T. A. Kittinger.
+USS Cushing was commissioned into the United States Navy on 21 August 1915.
 Cushing served on the Neutrality patrol off Rose Bank, New York, until 28 December 1915.
 She sailed to the Caribbean for fleet maneuvers on 4 January 1916 and after joining in fleet tactical exercises off Portland, Maine, and gunnery exercises off Norfolk, Virginia, she reported to Newport, Rhode Island, on 27 September to test torpedoes at the Naval Torpedo Station.